CaptainVTOL/vtolaviation_khhr/README.md

 INSTALLATION INSTRUCTIONS

 1. Download the zip file.
-2. Inside the zip file are 2 folders, one titled "vtolaviation-khhr" and the other "vtolaviation-khhrassets".
+2. Inside the zip file is a zip file titled "vtolaviation-khhr".
+Inside that zip are 2 folders, one titled "vtolaviation-khhr" and the other "vtolaviation-khhrassets".
 Drag both of these folders into your MSFS\Community directory.
 3. That's it!
 Fire up MSFS, then go to World Map and search for KHHR